mightybits/intro-oop/README.md

 ![alt tag](https://developer.apple.com/library/ios/documentation/general/conceptual/devpedia-cocoacore/Art/model_view_controller.jpg "MVC")

 **The Decorator Design Pattern**
 The Decorator pattern dynamically adds behaviors and responsibilities to an object without modifying its code.
-It’s an alternative to subclassing where you modify a class’ behavior by wrapping it with another object.
-Examples: [Categories](https://developer.apple.com/library/ios/documentation/general/conceptual/devpedia-cocoacore/Category.html#//apple_ref/doc/uid/TP40008195-CH5-SW1) and [Delegates](https://developer.apple.com/library/ios/documentation/general/conceptual/devpedia-cocoacore/Delegation.html#//apple_ref/doc/uid/TP40008195-CH14-SW1)
+It’s an alternative to subclassing where you modify a class’ behavior by wrapping it with another object. **Examples**: [Categories](https://developer.apple.com/library/ios/documentation/general/conceptual/devpedia-cocoacore/Category.html#//apple_ref/doc/uid/TP40008195-CH5-SW1) and [Delegates](https://developer.apple.com/library/ios/documentation/general/conceptual/devpedia-cocoacore/Delegation.html#//apple_ref/doc/uid/TP40008195-CH14-SW1)

 **The Observer Pattern**
 In the Observer pattern, one object notifies other objects of any state changes.
 The objects involved don’t need to know about one another – thus encouraging a decoupled design.
 This pattern’s most often used to notify interested objects when a property has changed.
 Cocoa implements the observer pattern in two ways: Notifications and Key-Value Observing (KVO).